Estimations of the Local Conditional Tail Average Treatment Effect: Empirical Application: Effects of Enrolling in JTPA Services on Earnings

-We then divide the quantile levels into eight equal-length intervals and estimate the corresponding inter-quantile average treatment effect (IQATE).
-We also compare the estimated IQATE with a naive estimator: a local average of the estimated QTE within the same interval of quantile levels.
-Figure \ref{figure3} shows estimation results of the IQATE, the corresponding pcb results (implemented with the analytic standard errors and the bootstrap) and a local average of the estimated QTE (LAVG-QTE) for earnings of the adult men (upper panel) and adult women (lower) at different intervals of quantile levels.
+We then divide the quantile levels into eight equal-length intervals and estimate the corresponding inter-quantile average treatment effect (IQATE) for compliers.
+We also compare the estimated IQATE with a naive estimator: a local average of the QTE estimates for compliers (LAVG-QTE) within the same interval of quantile levels.
+Figure \ref{figure2} shows the estimation results of the IQATE, the corresponding pcb's (implemented with the analytic standard errors and bootstrap), and the LAVG-QTE for earnings of adult men and women at different quantile level intervals.

-For the case of adult men, under the assumption of no endogeneity, the IQATEs are statistically significantly positive over the eight intervals of quantile levels.
-But under the endogeneous treatment assumption, only the IQATEs above the quantile level 0.6 are statistically significantly positive.
-It is worth noting that under the endogeneous treatment assumption, at the intervals of quantile levels 0.8 and 0.9, the QTEs are not all statistically significantly positive, but the IQATE is.
-This indicates that the IQATE might provide a more coherent result when we want to evaluate a policy at the intervals of quantile levels.
-For the case of adult women, the IQATE is statistically significantly positive over the eight intervals of quantile levels, irrespective of the assumption on treatment endogeneity.
-Comparing the estimated IQATE and LAVG-QTE, they are not very different when the quantile level is above 0.5, but at the quantile levels lower than 0.5, they rather show mild differences in the cases under the endogeneous treatment assumption.
+For adult men, only the IQATE estimates above the quantile level of 0.6 are statistically significantly positive.
+It is worth noting that at the intervals of quantile levels of 0.8 and 0.9, the QTE estimates are not all statistically significantly positive under the pcb's, but the IQATE estimate is.
+This indicates that the IQATE estimate may provide a more coherent result when we want to evaluate a policy at quantile level intervals.
+For adult women, the IQATE estimates are statistically significantly positive over the eight quantile level intervals.
+Comparing the IQATE and LAVG-QTE estimates, for both cases, they are not very different when the quantile level is above 0.5, but at the quantile levels lower than 0.5, they rather show some mild differences in the case of adult women.